 The Journal has two objectives.
 The first is to advance and disseminate knowledge by publishing analytical and research papers, reports, reviews, and commentaries of value to professional practice in continuing education in general, and university continuing education in particular.
 The second is to encourage dialogue about continuing education within and among relevant professional and academic communities.

 Complicity is an open access (free to all readers), peer-reviewed journal that publishes original articles on all aspects of education that are informed by the idea of complexity (in its technical, applied, philosophical, theoretical, or narrative manifestations).
 The journal strives to serve as a forum for both theoretical and practical contributions and to facilitate the exchange of diverse ideas and points of view related to complexity in education.

 Constellations is a student-run, student-written, and student-reviewed undergraduate journal, using a traditional peer-review system common to academic journals.
 Constellations strives to provide a forum for young historians and classicists to have the experience of writing for an academic journal.
 In order to maximize the number of opportunities for undergraduate students to have their work published, Constellations is very broad in its scope and will accept papers on any topic that is historical or classical in scope, even from non-history or classics courses.
 Submissions are accepted from all of the University of Alberta campuses: Main Campus, Augustana and Campus St. Jean, and may be in either French or English.
 We are looking for 3XX and 4XX level papers that received a minimum of an A- grade.

-The deadline for the Winter Semester is the first Monday of March.
+The deadline for the Fall Semester is the 10th of November.